 - Be sure to have a working smoke detector and carbon monoxide detector.
 You should also have extra blankets and/or space heaters.

 - If possible, weatherproof your home, insulating walls and attics and weather-stripping windows and doors to ensure you stay warm.

 - Prepare a plan to keep in contact with family and neighbors.
 Have a back-up portable battery charger for your mobile phone.
 Talk to your family and neighbors about how you will communicate with each other in an emergency.

 - Lighting and cooking: Be sure you have a working flashlight and extra batteries in case you lose electricity.
 Do not use a gas grill to stay warm because fumes are dangerous.

-- Health: Have a first-aid kit on hand, including an alcohol-based hand-sanitizer, bandages, antibiotic ointment and even a dust mask.
+- Health: Have a first-aid kit on hand, including an alcohol-based hand-sanitizer, bandages, antibiotic ointment and a dust mask.

 - Food and drinking water